John-zzh/TDDFT-ris/README.md

 The script in-place revises `control` file and generate a new `auxbasis` file, after creating a backup for them.

-Note: a python implementation for TDDFT-ris (based on PySCF) is also available, see [https://github.com/John-zzh/pyscf-ris](https://github.com/John-zzh/pyscf-ris)
+Note: a python implementation for TDDFT-ris (based on PySCF) is also available to interface with Gaussian/ORCA, see [https://github.com/John-zzh/pyscf_TDDFT_ris](https://github.com/John-zzh/pyscf_TDDFT_ris)

 ## Prequest
 - Preload the Turbmole package (such as `module load turbomole`) to enable Turbmole tools `sdg` `adg` `kdg`, which will be used by the this shell script.
 Otherwise this script will not work.